kamalbuilds/Gas-Protocol/README.md

 application that makes use of sDAI, a yield bearing stablecoin sDAI is an ERC-4626

-## 4. TableLand - For Storing the Encrypted APIs of the user in a secure and easily retrievable onchain form.
+## 4. TableLand - For Storing the Encrypted Relay APIs of the user in a secure and easily retrievable onchain form.

 0xkamal7/Gas Protocol Dev Address- 0xCF8D2Da12A032b3f3EaDC686AB18551D8fD6c132

 https://tablescan.io/gaslessprotocols_80001_8204

+## 5. Lit Protocol

+For Encrypting the relay API key using the v3 Encryption Lit SDK and mapping the protocols with their contract address , whitelisted address and other values.

 ## 5. Mask Network